aabouie/Capstone_2/README.md

 ## Web Scraping
-In this project, I scraped the Airbnb website to get the details of all available units in Austin, TX area.
+In this project, I scraped the Airbnb website to get the details of all available units in Austin, TX area on March 15, 2021.
 It's worth to mention that the units URLs were obtained from the available records on Insideairbnb.com website.
 Then, Selenium and BeautifulSoup were used to scrape the required data from each Url, followed by storing the data in Mongo database.
 After scraping the Airbnb website, the details of 10272 units with more than 80 features were obtained.
 You can find the scraping code in the following directory: SRC/Airbnb_Scraping.ipynb

 ## EDA Analysis